NCGM-genome/WGSpipeline/README.md

     --chrY_interval WGSpipeline/interval_files/chrY.bed
 ```

-When `--knownSites` option is used, then BQSR will be applied and `_prefix_.bqsr.recla.table` file will not be empty.
+When `--knownSites` option is used, then BQSR will be applied and `<prefix>.bqsr.recla.table` file will not be empty.

-Output files will be saved in the directory `/path/to/working/directory/tutorial_02`:
+Output files will be saved in the directory `/path/to/working/directory/tutorial_03`:
 ```
 /path/to/working/directory/tutorial_03
 |--NA12878.PAR.g.vcf.gz